danindiana/gpt_Bash/phpbb/readme.md

 Key Issues These Scripts Solve

-The scripts I created address all the problems we encountered:
+Address all the problems we encountered:

 Main Issues We Faced:

 Missing Composer - Script auto-installs it